-Time – Do not take everything out of your closet if in reality you only have 2 uninterrupted hours.
-I suggest doing the closet in small increments of time if that’s more feasible for you, so that you can accomplish something and feel motivated to keep going.
+Do not take everything out of your closet if in reality you only have 2 uninterrupted hours.
+I suggest doing the closet in small increments of time if that’s more feasible for you so that you can accomplish something and feel motivated to keep going.
 Start small, maybe 20-30 minutes, on categories you know you can finish, ie; socks, lingerie, maybe workout wear.
 Schedule your closet cleanse each day in your calendar, and give yourself 1-2 weeks from beginning to end.

-Emotion – Do not bring your sentimental attachments into the closet edit.
+Do not bring your sentimental attachments into the closet edit.
 You are here for the sole purpose of cleansing clothes that no longer work for you.
 Style, fit, and condition are the only components that should be considered.
 Do you really need the dress you met your husband in 15 years ago?
 I understand it’s difficult to let go of certain pieces, but ask yourself “are they truly serving me by sitting here collecting dust?”

-Money – Do not think dollars when getting rid of clothing.
+Do not think of dollars when getting rid of clothing.
 You may own expensive pieces that are no longer in style, no longer fit, or maybe were never right for you to begin with.
 Or, maybe you got an incredible deal on a designer gown, but the reality is you wore it once or maybe never.
 Money should not be a factor here.
 If you have nice pieces that no longer serve you, sell them.
 Make money instead of looking at older pieces every day that are taking up your closet real estate.

-Your Body Now – Purge whatever does not fit!
+Purge whatever does not fit!
 Dress for the body you have now or you will never feel good about yourself.
 I don’t necessarily mean the 5-10 lbs you may have gained during the pandemic or over the holidays, I mean keeping pieces that are 2-4 sizes too big or small, just in case.
 NO, you want clothing that makes you feel good and look good today.

-How to begin to edit your wardrobe
+How to tidy your wardrobe

 Before you start in your closet, have bags for donations, alterations, consignment, and giveaway’s to family/friends.
 My #1 favorite tip is to have a notebook in your closet always!
 When you are purging throughout the year, you should be making a list of what you really need for each season, in order to shop with intention.
 Put music or your favorite show on, get your favorite beverage and snack, light a candle, settle in, and please do not stress.
 It will take time, but it is meant to save you time in the long run.
 If you are doing it in small steps, you must have a finish goal of 1-2 weeks!

-Simple tips to edit your closet
+How to declutter your closet easily

-Start with the drawers.
 Since they’re smaller, this is an easy win and will keep you motivated for the next step.

 Choose 1-2 categories depending on your time frame for the session.
 Do 1 small category and 1 big category.
 This helps you feel more accomplished at the end of the session.